ekeilty17/ekeilty17.github.io/_posts/2024-04-18-I-dont-trust-autoshufflers.md

 ## Conclusion

 In this post, I demonstrated how much of an influence the shuffle can have over a game of BlackJack.
 On a personal level, I wanted to justify why I do not trust automatic shuffling machines.
 While I do not think casinos are utilizing the RSM algorithm I proposed (as it's far too losing for the player), for all we know they could be manipulating the cards to their advantage using more subtle algorithms.
-When money is involved, don't underestimate what people will do.
+When money is involved, never underestimate what people will do.

 My recommendation, just stick to hand shuffling and avoid all of this madness.
 Or just don't gamble.